Compatibility Testing

 All tests during development should be run using this method as it can give fast feedback about the tests and the service.

-CI/CD Pipeline execution
+CI/CD pipeline execution

 By setting up a schedule, the tests will run when they are planned to execute in the pipeline utilising both the automation tests and environments when these are quiet.
 This should be a regular nightly exercise to fully utilise the capability of the pipelines, environments and to aid testers with extra testing capacity.